sirDanoosh/web-sight-edm-solutions/README.md

 use this command to update github pages based on the main branch

-# for accessig the "editor" screen

-- you can login with any userName and with '' as your passWord or
-- simply access the '/table?editor' address

-# for accessig the "viewer" screen
+# for accessig the "viewer" / "editor" screen

 - you can login with any userName and with any valid passWord and choose your userType or
-- simply access the '/table?viewer' address
+- simply access the '/table?viewer' or '/table?editor' addresses